 The Cristo Rey Columbus High School Board continues to seek financial support in the form of grants, donations and pledges.
 You can also support the school by becoming a partner in the Professional Work Study Program.

-With the 2013 opening, Cristo Rey Columbus will be the 26th Cristo Rey high school in the United States and will join a network of Catholic high schools throughout the country that make a college-preparatory education accessible to students of all faith denominations in some of the most challenging economic circumstances.
+Cristo Rey Columbus is the 26th Cristo Rey high school in the United States and will join a network of Catholic high schools throughout the country that make a college-preparatory education accessible to students of all faith denominations in some of the most challenging economic circumstances.

 Working to Learn and Learning to Work